Tygo-van-den-Hurk/Tygo-van-den-Hurk/README.md

     </li>
     <li>
       <p>
-        👨‍💻 you can find of my projects by category, here are my <a href="https://redirects.tygo.van.den.hurk.dev/github/school">school</a>, <a href="https://redirects.tygo.van.den.hurk.dev/github/homelab">homelab<a>, <a href="https://redirects.tygo.van.den.hurk.dev/github/legacy">legacy<a>, and <a href="https://redirects.tygo.van.den.hurk.dev/github/safs">startup<a> projects. 💼
+        👨‍💻 You can find any of my projects by category.
+Here are my <a href="https://redirects.tygo.van.den.hurk.dev/github/school">school</a>, <a href="https://redirects.tygo.van.den.hurk.dev/github/homelab">homelab<a>, <a href="https://redirects.tygo.van.den.hurk.dev/github/legacy">legacy<a>, and <a href="https://redirects.tygo.van.den.hurk.dev/github/safs">startup<a> projects. 💼
         </p>
     </li>
   </ul>